-Factor V deficiency may occur at the same time as factor VIII deficiency, producing more severe blood clotting problems.
-A combination of factor V and factor VIII deficiencies is considered to be a separate disorder.
+Factor V deficiency may also occur at the same time as factor VIII deficiency, producing more severe bleeding problems.
+The combination of factor V and factor VIII deficiencies is considered to be a separate disorder.

-Factor V is one of about 13 clotting factors responsible for normal blood coagulation.
+Factor V is one of about 13 clotting factors responsible for normal blood coagulation, or clotting.
 Blood clotting occurs in stages:

 Secondary hemostasis doesn’t occur properly if you have factor V deficiency.
 This results in prolonged bleeding.

-In cases of severe factor V deficiency, the symptoms may include:
+In cases of severe factor V deficiency, the symptoms often include:

-Many people who have this condition are diagnosed when doctors run blood coagulation tests before surgery.
+Many people who have this condition received their diagnosis when doctors ran blood coagulation tests before surgery.
 Common lab tests for factor V include the following:

-Factor V deficiency is relatively manageable compared to other blood clotting disorders.
-Most people who have this condition need treatment only after surgery or a very serious injury.
-People who have this condition usually live normal lives and only bleed a little bit longer than people who have blood that coagulates normally.
+Factor V deficiency is relatively manageable compared to other bleeding disorders.
+Many people can tolerate low levels of factor V without symptoms.
+People who have this condition often need treatment only after surgery or a very serious injury.
+These people usually have normal lives and only bleed a little bit longer than people who have blood that coagulates normally.